 The daily routine in the world of any Developer rarely ever reaches a point of tranquility.
-It takes real passion and drive to be able to seize each day, ready to take on the trials and tribulations that always find a way to pop up and take precedence over the usual workload.
+It takes real passion and drives to be able to seize each day, ready to take on the trials and tribulations that always find a way to pop up and take precedence over the usual workload.
 It barely even leaves most Developers any time to sharpen their skills.

 Over an extended period of time, that often leads to Developers slowly losing their zest.
-That typically leads to a degree of laziness, which in turns leads to mistakes being made.
+That typically leads to a degree of laziness, which in turn leads to mistakes being made.
 The good news is that there are ways for a Developer to ensure efficiency on his part.
 Allow me to highlight some of them.

 There is nothing wrong with a Developer testing his own code.
 I feel the need to state this because there are many out there who feel that testing should solely be in the hands of other teams.
 There is a gratifying element that comes from Developers that are able to at least assist with quality assurance.
 Bugs are obviously going to happen after all, and they are nothing to be embarrassed about.

 Developers must realize that their job isn’t to simply complete the tasks that are at hand.
 That’s because the end-users should be seen as customers.
-Customers that are counting on the Developers to solve issues to make different aspects of their lives more manageable.
+Customers are counting on the Developers to solve issues to make different aspects of their lives more manageable.
 Empathy plays a huge role here.

 No one responds well to negativity.
 This is especially the case for a Developer that is quick to say “no” to projects or new ideas.
 Though it may seem like a way to back out of time-consuming commitments that may end up breaking, it also closes the door to creativity and innovation.